stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Aberrant Mind/index.md

 ### Bonus Spells
 You gain the following spells once you can cast spells of that level.
 Once you gain a bonus spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.

-If you have a bonus spell that doesn’t appear on the arcane spell list, that spell is nevertheless an arcane spell for you.
+If you have a bonus spell that doesn’t appear on the mage spell list, that spell is nevertheless an mage spell for you.

 | Spell Level | Spells |
 |:-----------:|:------:|